-As suppliers of Digital Health systems gradually comply with the SCCI 0129 safety standard, healthcare organisations are increasingly finding themselves on the receiving end of Hazards Logs and Safety Cases.
+As suppliers of Digital Health systems gradually comply with the DCB 0129 safety standard, healthcare organisations are increasingly finding themselves on the receiving end of Hazards Logs and Safety Cases.
 But what should they do with them?
-SCCI 0160 clearly requires healthcare organisations to undertake their own risk assessment but the Standard says remarkably little on how the supplier’s materials should be used.
+DCB 0160 clearly requires healthcare organisations to undertake their own risk assessment but the Standard says remarkably little on how the supplier’s materials should be used.

 At Safehand, the first thing we recommend is that the healthcare organisation should think about whether the supplier’s Safety Case stacks up.
 Is it believable?
 Do you have confidence in its findings?
 It is objective or contrived?

 Here’s our CHIME framework, a useful acronym for the top 5 things to look for in a good Safety Case:

 Credibility – Is what you are seeing believable?
 Is the Safety Case a hasty retro-fit intended to prove that a product, designed without safety in mind, happens to be safe?
 Has a Clinical Safety Officer been involved in the detailed analysis or have they blindly added a signature at the approval stage?
 Is the Safety Case ‘salesy’ and full of promises or is it objective and factual?

 Hazard Log – Does the hazard log contain a level of detail which is commensurate with the level of risk?
 At Safehand, a Hazard Log for a medium-sized clinical system might be 30-40 pages, perhaps 20 pages for a smaller app.
 Are the hazards a genuine assessment of how the technology could fail or are they instead a cynical attempt to transfer the risk onto users?
 Are the hazards wishy-washy and non-specific, e.g. Hazard: Users might not be trained, Control: Users should be properly trained.